 Another place to check if you want to buy plants are the backyard garden shops, usually these are along the national highways especially those going to the mountain barangays.
 Example the several street side gardens along Cebu’s Transcentral Highway.

 You can also check the Agricultural office, maybe they have plants for sale, or be giving out for free seeds and seedlings.

-In Cebu, there are lots of plant sellers in the vicinity of the Guadalupe church, along the highway in Busay and Sirao, inside the T. Padilla market, in Liloan too.
+In Cebu, there are lots of plant sellers in the vicinity of the Guadalupe church, along the highway in Busay, Sirao, Transcentral highway, inside the T. Padilla market, in Liloan too.
 There is also a garden center in SM Cebu near the MyBus terminal.
 From time to time, Parkmall Mandaue host plant shows.